 Another approach is to print them and hang them up on a wall.
 I have tried this with very little success.
-As this tend to become part of the office decoration.
+As this tends to become part of the office decoration.

 Even though you do not follow up on retrospective items, retrospectives may still leave the team with a great feeling.
 It is a good place to vent emotions both good and bad.
 It also lets everyone speak - and best of all, it improves your process.

 7 - Scrum master / Product owner having more than one role

 This happens A LOT, and is probably the most common on this list.
 It is often said and written that the Scrum master should only have one role on the team.
 It is also considered a fine practice that one scrum master has several teams, as long as he/she does not neglect any of them.
 The problem occurs when a scrum master is also a developer or has items in the sprint that he/she needs to take care of.
 Now which is the most important for the scrum master?
 To work on tasks or remove impediments for the other team members?
 How much of this person's time can be spent on development?
 Well these are some of the reasons why the scrum master should just be a Scrum master (however I have actually seen it work quite well with testers being scrum masters).

-What is worse than the above is when the Scrum master and product owner role are mixed up.
+What is worse than the above is when the Scrum master and product owner roles are mixed up.
 The product owner represents the customer and the scrum master the team.
 It is rarely seen that one person can wield both hats without one of them overpowering the other.
 Perhaps the scrum master/product owner starts slacking on the scrum principles (retrospectives/refinement often being the first to go) or perhaps he or she does not have time to care for the customers.
 Meaning the forecasts, long term plan and product suffers.

 However I have heard of teams where a combined Product owner and scrum master has worked.